Chosei Kawakami: Biography

 He started to submit his works to a local journals starting from 1913.
 His mother, Koshige (小繁), died in 1915; probably because of this event he decided to move to Canada in 1917.
 He spent a year in Canada and the US, working at various jobs, that included a salmon cannery in Alaska and house painting in Seattle.
 He returned to Japan in 1918, when he learned that his younger brother, Washirô (和四郎), was dying.
 In Japan he worked for a time in an export firm; in 1921 he found a position as an English teacher at Tochigi Prefectural Utsunomiya Junior High School (Utsunomiya Chûgakkô: 宇都宮中学校) in Kantô region.
 Kawakami's first "self-drawn, self-carved, self-printed" (jiga-jikoku-jizuri: 自画自刻自摺) book made in the "creative-print" (sôsaku hanga; 創作版画) manner was published in 1927.
 It was a collection of his poetry and woodcuts, titled "Bluebeard" (Aohige: 青髯).
 He then created more than 30 other books of woodcuts, which he mostly printed by himself.

+It was during this period, teaching in his free hours, that he began to devote himself in earnest to printmaking: he became a member of several sōsaku hanga associations, exhibiting regularly with them and producing ichimai-e prints as well as the more than thirty limited-edition books, mostly self-carved and self-printed.
+Although he exhibited with the Nihon Hanga Kyōkai from the early 1920s, he knew relatively few print artists and was never much influenced by them.
+Kawakami also admired the art and poetry of Yumeji Takehisa, and befriended other sōsaku hanga artists as he discovered their work through the various art societies he joined, becoming a member of the Kokuga Sōsaku Kyōkai in 1925 and of the Nihon Sōsaku Hanga Kyōkai in 1929, and a founding member of the Nihon Hanga Kyōkai in 1931.
+He was also involved in the publication and management of several dōjin zasshi (coterie magazines) promoting sōsaku hanga, including Shi to Hanga, Kaze, Han Geijutsu, Shiro to Kuro and Kitsutsuki.